 As you probably realize, there is a lot that goes into this process.
-And, this is the type of work I do with my mastermind clients - but, the sooner you can understand that idea conceptually, the quicker you can get on board to build out a net worth portfolio that matches your good enough number.
+And, this is the type of work I do with my mastermind clients - but, the sooner you can understand that idea conceptually, the quicker you can get on board to build out a net worth portfolio that matches your Freedom Number.